Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,643.72,660.88.md

 ### Transcript

-> community manager is unprofessional you should be ashamed what gave you that idea I trim my pubic hair don't miss anything for Jim awful [ __ ] sake Simon what are you doing then make it great I have no idea what you're talking about
+> community manager is unprofessional you should be ashamed what gave you that idea I trim my pubic hair don't miss anything for Jim awful [ __ ] sake Simon what are you doing then make it great I have no idea what you're talking about hey everyone its Jase from the future